Flood Advisory Issued for Big Island

-The National Weather Service has issued a Flood Advisory for the island of Hawai‘i until 6:45 p.m..
+The National Weather Service has issued a Flood Advisory for the island of Hawaii until 4:45 p.m.

-At 3:43 p.m., radar indicated heavy showers falling along leeward Big Island slopes between Keahole Point and Waimea.
-The heaviest showers were falling at rates of 1 to 2 inches per hour between Saddle Road Junction and Pu‘uanahulu along and upslope of Māmalahoa Highway.
-Additional heavy showers are expected through the afternoon.
+At 1:41 p.m., radar indicated heavy rain over the western slopes of the Big Island.
+Rain was falling at a rate of 1 inch an hour, with some isolated amounts briefly near 2 inches per hour.

-Locations in the advisory include but are not limited to Kawaihae, Waikoloa Village, Puako, Kalaoa and Pōhakuloa Training Area.
+Locations in the advisory include but are not limited to Kailua-Kona, Na‘alehu, Honaunau, Kamuela, Kahaluu-Keauhou, Kealakekua, Kawa Flats, Pohakuloa Camp, Captain Cook, Pu‘uanahulu, Kainaliu and Waikoloa Village.

 PRECAUTIONARY/PREPAREDNESS ACTIONS